Birth Mother and partner wins appeal against declaration that the sperm donor was a parent of their eldest child.

 Are you a non-parent who has been involved in the care, welfare and development of a child, and you wish to legally formalise matters relating to the time you spend with them?

-Contact us now and book your reduced rate initial consultation for only $99 to have a confidential discussion about your individual circumstances.
+Contact us today to book a reduced rate 1 hour confidential initial consultation with one of our family law experts to have a confidential discussion about your individual circumstances.